theStyleWithin/-concept-freenet-user-self-maintained-online-gaming/README.md

 One direction worth exploring: forking existing emulators and embedding them as apps that run directly on the Freenet web, with users supplying their own privately and legally owned ROMs.
 Since Freenet is censorship-resistant by design, and these emulators would run on the network using each user's own hardware for processing/graphics, they'd be much harder to take down — and could stay available indefinitely.

 These are the concepts as they stand for now.

-Kept every idea and your reasoning intact, just gave it visual structure so a reader isn't parsing one giant block.
-Want me to go further and actually commit this to the README via a diff, or is this just for you to review and paste in yourself?

-and these are all the concepts I have for now.